chanhman/alucio/content/company.md

       our interactions
   - heading: We value excellence
     description: We work toward a balance of creativity, energy, and humility
+  - heading: We value giving back
+    description: Alucio is also proud to be part of the Pledge 1% movement
 joinUs__heading: Join Us
 joinUs__description: If you are excited to be part of building something great, we would love to hear from you!